How to prevent burnout using Ayurveda

 While energy builds slowly in Kaphas, they have the highest endurance and best immunity of all the doshas.
 It takes them a while to get started but they are your marathon runners in life.
 Kaphas are the most stable and sturdy of all doshas and least prone to a burnout.
 But Kaphas are also caring and empathetic, so their giving nature makes them susceptible to feeling emotionally spent and drained out.
 Kapha burnout might look like lack of inspiration and disconnection from their community.

-Here is what Ayurveda recommends to keep each of the doshas from burning out.
+Here is what Ayurveda recommends to prevent burnout for each of the doshas.

 - Pause and reflect: It’s okay to take a break and reset your working practices.
 Turn inward and connect with what you really want from life.
 Spend time with those who nourish you.
 Learn to be alone in your own company and heal your old wounds, which might be impacting how you navigate stress.
 When we take breaks, we get more head space.
 It gives us an opportunity to shift our perspective.